-In the field of aromatherapy, they are used for things like relieving anxiety, helping to soothe an upset stomach, aiding in memory recall, and even for helping the skin to heal faster.
+In the field of aromatherapy, essential oils are used for things like relieving anxiety, helping to soothe an upset stomach, aiding in memory recall, and even for helping the skin to heal faster.
 They are a useful part of the natural medicine cabinet, for sure.

 There are VERY few times when an oil should be placed “neat” on the skin.
 Doing so can cause more harm than good, as there are oils that can burn the skin in full concentration.
-This can also lead to sensitizing of the skin to the oil, and in some rare cases, cause a future allergic reaction for the person.
+This can also lead to sensitizing the skin to the oil, and in some rare cases, can cause a future allergic reaction for the person.
 Once that happens, that person is no longer able to use the oil without a reaction.
-This can happen no matter how “pure” or “theraputic grade” the oil is.
+This can happen no matter how “pure” or “therapeutic” the “grade” of oil is.

-The most common way to get the benefits of the essential oil when using inhalation therapy is by diffusing the oil, or by adding it to a necklace or other jewelry.
-The benefits are realized without it coming into direct contact with the skin.
+The most common way to get the benefits of the essential oil when using inhalation therapy is by diffusing the oil, or by adding it to a necklace, or other jewelry.
+The benefits are realized without a drop of oil coming into direct contact with the skin.

-Using the essential oils on the skin, for applications such as a compress, massage oil, or even in a relaxing bath, using a carrier oil is the ONLY way to ensure safety.
+When using essential oils on the skin for applications such as a compress, massage oil, or even in a relaxing bath, using a carrier oil is the ONLY way to ensure safety.
 As a general rule for healthy adults, a good dilution is 1-3% of the total oil.
 That means for every 100 drops of a carrier oil, only 1-3 drops of essential oil are used.
 For children, the dilution rate is even lower.